 The frequency of the laser is adjusted based on how dark or fair the subject’s hair color is, with dark hair being the best candidate for the treatment since black and brown pigment absorbs the most light, and therefore the most heat.
 While more heat means a more effective blow to the follicle, it also means a stronger burn or stinging sensation for the customer.

-Because of its ability to narrow in on those frustratingly dark hairs– a talent we hope no one else has– the surrounding skin is spared if it’s decidedly fairer.
+Because of its ability to narrow in on those frustratingly dark hairs, the surrounding skin is spared if it’s decidedly fairer.
 That means good news for our pale, brunette friends, who are likely to see less side effects like redness and skin damage.

 To learn more about laser hair removal for dark skin check out our article here.